 What is Micro-enterprise?

 Micro-enterprise is hardly a new concept.
-In some countries, Micro-enterprise has a fancy definition, but in developing nations, like Haiti, Uganda, and India; it means survival for many families.
+Some cultures around the world define microenterprise with fancy terms and language, but in developing nations, like Haiti, Uganda, and India; it means survival for many families.

-By definition a Micro-enterprise is a small business with minimal employees and minimal capital.
-In a developing country, necessity compels Micro-enterprises to represent the vast majority of the small business sector.
-Due to a lack of formal jobs and training available to the poor, Micro-enterprises add value to the economy by creating micro-jobs, enhancing income, and lowering the overall cost of business.
+By definition, micro enterprises are small businesses with minimal employees and minimal capital.
+In a developing country, necessity compels micro entrepreneurs to represent the vast majority of the small business sector.
+Due to a lack of formal jobs and training available to the poor, micro-enterprises add value to the economy by creating micro business, enhancing income, and lowering the overall cost of business.

-Families in developing countries who receive shoes, clothes, and handbags from Funds2Orgs collection drives are families who have little to no income or livelihood.
-These items, and their ability to be sold or repurposed, represent a Micro-enterprise opportunity for individual families and their communities to develop micro-businesses within their areas.
-It is the only possibly for true self-sustainability.
+Families in developing countries who receive shoes from Funds2Orgs are those who have little to no income or livelihood.
+The ability of donated shoes to be sold or repurposed, represent an opportunity for individual families and their communities to develop micro-businesses within their areas.
+It is the only possibility for true self-sustainability.

-In a nutshell, the Funds2Orgs Micro-enterprise works like this:
+In a nutshell, the Funds2Orgs definition of micro-enterprise works like this:

-1. US organizations and nonprofits collect shoes, clothes, and handbags that are picked up by Funds2Orgs and sent to hub operators in developing nations.
+1. US organizations and nonprofits collect shoes that are picked up by Funds2Orgs and sent to hub operators in developing nations.

-2. Hub operators pay Funds2Orgs a small operating fee, then sell the collected items to vendors with a small mark-up.
+2. Hub operators pay Funds2Orgs a small operating fee, then sell the collected items to micro-entrepreneurs with a small mark-up.

-3. Vendors clean and repair the items and begin selling for a profit margin.
+3. Micro-entrepreneurs clean and repair the items and begin selling for a profit margin.

-Micro-enterprise represents one of the most effective ways to lift many families out of the extreme poverty in devastated economies.
+The micro-enterprise industry represents one of the most effective ways to lift many families out of the extreme poverty in devastated economies.
 Funds2Orgs is dedicated to helping these micro-entrepreneurs live a better life, while helping charities, schools, churches, and civic groups in the US make a difference in their communities.